iraismgarcia5/Project_DC_Crime_Analysis/README.md

 1. Get dataset from sources.
 2. Cleaned data.
 3. Breakdown and analyze the dataset.
-4. Get crime rate by dividing crime reported by population for each zip code.
+4. Get crime rate for each police service area(PSA),district, and neighborhood cluster
-5. Calculate percent change of crime, population, and median home value.
-6. Find the correlation between percent change of crime, population, and median home value.
+5. Find change in crime rates over time
-7. Graph using matplotlib.
+7. Graph using matplotlib and plotly
 8. Make conclusions.